 Employers’ association is formed to enable members to adopt a common policy in labour negotiations.

-A good example of employers association is that of the Nigerian Employers’ Consultative Association (NECA) formed in 1957.
+A good example of an employers association is that of the Nigerian Employers’ Consultative Association (NECA) formed in 1957.

 While trade unions are usually interested in negotiations about wage increases and improving the working conditions of workers, employers’ associations are normally interested in discussing ways of increasing productivity.